nath1295/LLMFlex/docs/markdown/llmplus/Models/Factory/llm_factory.md

         model_file (Optional[str], optional): Specific model file to use.
 Only useful for `model_type="gguf"`.
 Defaults to None. model_kwargs (Dict[str, Any], optional): Keyword arguments for loading the model.
 Only useful for Default, GPTQ, and AWQ models.
 Defaults to dict(). revision (Optional[str], optional): Specific revision of the model repository.
 Only useful for `model_type="exl2"`.
-Defaults to None. context_length (int, optional): Size of the context window.
+Defaults to None. from_local (bool, optional): Whether to treat the model_id given as a local path or a Huggingface ID.
+Only useful for GGUF models.
+Defaults to False. context_length (int, optional): Size of the context window.
 Only useful for GGUF models.
 Defaults to 4096. base_url (Optional[str], optional): Base URL for the API.
 Only useful for OpenAI APIs.
 Defaults to None. api_key (Optional[str], optional): API key for OpenAI API.
 Defaults to None.